ianka/xfs_undelete/README.md

 This recovers all files deleted not more than one hour ago, including “bin” files.

-	# xfs_undelete -r png,gif /dev/sda3
+	# xfs_undelete -r 'image/*,gimp-*' /dev/sda3

-This only recovers png and gif files.
+This only recovers files matching any image/ mimetype plus those getting assigned an extension starting with gimp-.

 Please understand the file extensions *xfs_undelete* understands are guessed from the MIME type the *file* utility reports.
 It is not neccessarily the same file extension the file had before you deleted it.